 Even though CVTs don’t have gears by design, some clever engineers have started to insert what’s known as a “launch gear” into CVTs.
 This helps to take some of the tension and pressure off of the belt and should help the CVTs to last longer.

 In 1993, the Williams Formula One team did something incredibly daring.
 They used a CVT in their racer.
 Though the traditional thought process has dictated that CVTs don’t belong in performance vehicles, they reasoned that having infinite gear ratios would allow the car to stay in its peak power band indefinitely.
 Their trick was using a strong band to handle the 850 horsepower the engine was throwing down.
 No one has replicated their experiment because of a new rule made the year after banning CVTs, but it does indicate that performance-oriented CVT transmissions are possible.

 Obviously, intelligent design features like a launch gear can help to extend the life of your CVT vehicle, but that isn’t something the individual user can control.
-The typical CVT lasts over 100,000 miles, which is about as long as any transmission.
+The typical CVT lasts over 100,000 miles.
 Like any other transmission though, making sure that it’s taken care of will help ensure that you get as much life out of your transmission as you can.
 These are a couple of things you can do to increase the lifespan of your vehicle’s CVT.